sourcegraph/about/content/blogposts/2024/cody-vscode-1-8-0-release.md

 ## Claude 3.0 is now available!

-Cody now supports Claude Opus and Sonnet - available for Pro users in Chat and Commands
+For Cody Pro users, Cody now supports the new [Claude 3](https://www.anthropic.com/news/claude-3-family) models Claude 3 Opus and Claude 3 Sonnet for Chat, Code Editing and Commands.

+Claude 3 Sonnet is the faster model, but produces answers with a lower level of intelligence.
+Claude 3 Opus is the most powerful model, providing the highest quality code output and answer quality.